Schulich Research Opportunities Program

 The program is intended to foster an appreciation for and proficiency with the research process.
 It will complement other existing programs to foster student research, including Schulich's Summer Research Training Program (SRTP) and student research opportunities in Dentistry.
 It is hoped that this program will provide an opportunity for students to learn how research is conducted and will encourage medical and dentistry students to incorporate research activities into their future career plans.

 Program Scope: SROP will provide funding for Schulich medical and dental undergraduate students to undertake a research project under the supervision of a Schulich faculty member.
 Projects may be in any area of biomedical, medical, or dental research including basic, clinical, health services or education research.
 Requests may be for new projects, or for projects which build on prior research activities.
-The project must be located at the University of Western Ontario, its affiliated hospitals and institutes, Schulich-Windsor, or at a SWOMEN site.
+The project must be located at the Western University, its affiliated hospitals and institutes, Schulich-Windsor, or at a Distributed Medical Education site.

 SROP will also provide support for international research projects under the auspices of the Global Research Opportunities in Health (GROH) program.
-GROH projects must be supervsied by a Schulich faculty member, and must meet SROP and GROH guidelines.
-For specific requirements related to GROH projects, click here.
+GROH projects must be supervised by a Schulich faculty member, and must meet SROP and GROH guidelines.
+For specific requirements related to GROH projects, please see the following GROH 2014 Application Information document.
+If you would like to apply for GROH, please contact the Research Office at firstname.lastname@example.org well in advance of the application deadline to discuss your proposed project.

 Projects that are primarily public service in nature, while worthwhile, are not eligible for this student research support.
 Funding will also not be provided for projects required for existing courses.